 Substance abuse in the workplace is happening now.
 And it's putting your company at risk.
+Unfortunately, most employers are unaware of what's at stake-and how ignoring the problem could lead to serious financial loss and reputation damage for their business.
+So, we did the research and compiled hard data that outlines the various risks involved with substance abuse-related issues in the workplace.

-As a broker, you play a key role in helping your clients understand potential risks to the workplace and providing options that can help protect their business and their employees.
-Unfortunately, most employers are unaware of what's at stake when it comes to addiction in workplace and how ignoring the problem could lead to serious financial loss and reputation damage for their business.
-So, we did the research and compiled hard data that outlines the various dangers involved with substance abuse-related issues in the workplace and how they impact employers.
-HOW MANY OF THESE SCENARIOS HAVE YOUR CLIENTS EXPERIENCED?
-AND HOW CAN YOU HELP THEM?
+HOW MANY HAS YOUR COMPANY EXPERIENCED?

-70% of employers
+of employers